-Enhance Tech RAID controller is the most cost-effective disk array controller with completely integrated high-performance and data-protection capabilities which meet or exceed the highest industry standards, and the best data solution for small/medium business (SMB) users.
+ULTRASTOR RAID controller is the most cost-effective disk array controller with completely integrated high-performance and data-protection capabilities which meet or exceed the highest industry standards, and the best data solution for small/medium size business users.

 Snapshot (ESnap) / rollback features need 512MB RAM or more.
 Please refer to RAM certification list in Appendix A for more detail.